-From food, clothing, cars, livestock, fuel, furniture, and so much more, trucks carry the items we Americans use and consume every day.
-Long-haul truck drivers deliver products none of us can live without.
+From food, clothing, cars, livestock, fuel, furniture, and so much more, trucks carry the items Americans use and consume every day.
+If you’re thinking, should I be a truck driver? yes, you should be because long-haul truck drivers deliver products none of us can live without.

 Did you know that nearly 70 percent of all the freight tonnage moved in the U.S. is shipped on trucks?
 Or that those truckers move 9.2 billion tons of freight every year, according to the American Trucking Associations.

 The ATA says the trucking industry provides one out of every 16 American jobs for a grand total of 7.3 million.
-It’s fair to say our economy depends on the truck driving industry.
+See our list below to learn how a truck driver’s life is suitable for your lifestyle.

-According to the Bureau of Labor Statistics, the median income for truck drivers in 2015 was $40,260 per year.
-The average driver at TanTara earns $55,000/year, a significantly higher amount.
+According to the Bureau of Labor Statistics, the median income for truck drivers in 2018 was $43,680 per year.
+At TanTara, the average van driver earns $58,000/year and the average flatbed driver earns $72,000/year—both a significantly higher amount.

 In the trucking industry, a new driver, in the first year, typically earns about $35,000.
 However, signing bonuses—some up to $5,000—as well as bonuses for safety and retention can increase that salary amount.
-As an owner/operator, you can average about $141,000 per year.
+As for an owner/operator, you can average about $184,803 per year.

-Because you don’t need a degree to be a truck driver, you can also factor in the cost savings you’d pay for a two-year or four-year degree.
+Because you don’t need a degree to be a truck driver, you can also factor in the cost of tuition you’d save from having to pay for a two-year or four-year degree.
 Training for trucking is often provided by the company that hires you.
 If you truck in your own state, you can begin as young as 18 years old.
 If you wish to drive across state lines, you need to be 21.
-So while your friends are racking up college debt, you’ll be getting free training and earning an excellent income.
+While your friends are racking up college debt, you’ll be getting free training and earning an excellent income.

 He started off by praising and acknowledging the industry saying, “Nothing gets done in America without the hard-working men and women of the trucking industry.
 America depends on you for the fuel that powers our cars, the produce that nourishes our communities and the beautiful steel that stands up our tallest skyscrapers.”